Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Modeling Framework

 \subsection{BiLSTM Encoder}

-BiLSTM networks are employed to capture temporal dependencies in sequential data by processing the input sequence in both forward and backward directions.
-Given a sequence of features $\{r^{(t)}\}_{t=1}^{T}$, where for each $r^{(t)}\!\in\!\mathbb{R}^{F_{\mathrm{seq}}}$, the BiLSTM encoder produces a representation by concatenating the last hidden states from both directions.
-The resulting vector lies in $\mathbb{R}^{2d_{\mathrm{LSTM}}}$, where $d_{\mathrm{LSTM}}$ is the hidden dimension in one direction.
-We use this encoding as the basis for localizing events in space and time, ensuring that both past and future dependencies in the input sequence are considered.
+Bidirectional long short-term memory (BiLSTM) networks are used to capture temporal dependencies by processing input sequences in both forward and backward directions.
+Given a sequence of features $\{r^{(t)}\}_{t=1}^{T}$ with $r^{(t)} \in \mathbb{R}^{F_{\mathrm{seq}}}$, the BiLSTM encoder concatenates the final hidden states from both directions to form a representation in $\mathbb{R}^{2d_{\mathrm{LSTM}}}$, where $d_{\mathrm{LSTM}}$ is the hidden dimension in one direction.
+This encoding captures both past and future temporal context and serves as the basis for spatiotemporal event localization.
+In implementation, the BiLSTM consists of two stacked bidirectional layers with hidden dimension $d_{\mathrm{LSTM}}$ in each direction.
+The final forward and backward hidden states are concatenated and passed through three parallel linear output heads that produce lower and upper bounds for each of $x$, $y$, and $t$, yielding a six-dimensional interval representation per prediction horizon.